ruuda/blog/posts/abstraction-not-syntax.md

 * We can’t mix up regions,
   because the region is only defined _once_.
-* Instead of a comment that promises that there are usually 31,536,000 seconds in a year, we now have a _formula_ that computes it.
+* Instead of a comment that solemny swears that there are 31,536,000 seconds in 365 days, we have a _formula_ that computes this.
-  A big magic number is meaningless, but most people will recognize 3600 as the number of seconds in an hour, and 24 as the number of hours in a day.
+  A large magic number is meaningless, but most people will recognize 3600 as the number of seconds in an hour, and 24 as the number of hours in a day.
 * If we ever need to add `charlie`, that’s a 1-line diff.